March 14, 20177 min read

 The Sprinklr planner, when used properly, can be leveraged to manage your many initiatives and create internal alignment.

-The Sprinklr planner can be used by the entire department to house information about campaigns, events, and daily publishing.
-If you track everything in your departmental calendar, you will have a clear view of how campaigns match up with what the rest of the brand is doing.
+The Sprinklr planner can be used by the entire department to house information about campaigns, events, and daily social media publishing.
+If you track everything in your marketing calendar, you will have a clear view of how campaigns match up with what the rest of the brand is doing.

 This will break down the silos that can form within a marketing department.
 It also allows the community manager and the marketing team to see the entire strategic vision of enterprise content.

 Creating full alignment and having a singular focus across a company is key to creating maximum value.
 Your customers will feel this as well, as every interaction you have with them will feel consistent in tone and message.